TanvirDeploy/CFINDXANDTP/README.md

-# How To Generate Token Pickle With Android Easily After Google Auth2.0 New policy update.
+# How To Generate Token Pickle With Android Easily After Google Auth2.0 New policy update and How to create client id, client secret, refresh token for cloudflare .
 Without any kind of error.

 ### 1. Install Termux [F-Droid](https://f-droid.org/en/packages/com.termux/)